cahirwpz/mimiker/docker/README.md

 Other commands reference:

-`make build` - build the mimiker-dev image with tag latest `make push` - push the mimiker-dev image to the docker hub `make up` - bring the containers up
+`make build` - build the mimiker image with tag latest `make push` - push the mimiker image to the docker hub `make up` - bring the containers up
 `make compile` - compile the mimiker kernel
 `make tmux` - enter the container's shell in a tmux session